vergauwenthomas/my_toolbox/README.md

 Update the path to the `toolboxdir` for your setup!

 # Usage
+You can run the toolbox using `poetry run pyhon toolbox` from the root folder of this repo.

-Then, if you want to use the toolbox you start by running `activate_toolbox` an to use is, just call `toolbox`.
+If you have added the toolbox to your `.bashrc` as described above, use the toolbox you start by running `activate_toolbox` and to use it, just call `toolbox`.

 ```